ruti1234/FixedApp/readme.md

 # Broken Blog App

 You are provided with a simple blog application built with Angular (frontend) and .NET Core (backend).
+The application shows list of posts that are stored in the server.
+When clicking on a post its details are shown below the list.
+There is also a form to add a new post.
 Your task is to identify and fix bad implementations, improve the code quality, and ensure the application works as expected.
+### No new functionality, logic or features need to be added!!!

 ## Project Structure
 - `frontend/`: Angular application for the blog.